Nutrition and Dietetics, B.S.

 • Since its establishment in 1934, the department has had a long-standing reputation as a leader in dietetics education.

-• The Doisy College of Health Sciences is located within the Allied Health Professions Building at the SLU Medical Center.
-The school boasts modern labs, including a gait lab for assessing motion analysis, a culinary lab for teaching food services and preparation,and a simulated medical office suite and exam rooms complete with videotaping capabilities and one-way mirrors for student observation.
+• The Doisy College of Health Sciences is in the Allied Health Professions Building at the SLU Medical Center.
+The school boasts modern labs, including a gait lab for assessing motion analysis, a culinary lab for teaching food services and preparation, and a simulated medical office suite and exam rooms complete with videotaping capabilities and one-way mirrors for student observation.

 • Our curriculum is unique, offering courses such as “Contemporary Issues in Nutrition” and “Nutrition and Cultural Aspects of Food” and a curricular thread in sustainable food systems.